Table of Contents

 It exists a few different types of tunneling:

 And that’s it for the foundational networking knowledge.
 I hope you found it interesting and informative.
-It will be useful for understanding same of the decisions I’ll be making later on.
+It will be useful for understanding some of the decisions I’ll be making later on.

 Requirements overview